SamuelSwartzberg/flashcardifying_text_temp/inf.md

 shell (bash/csh/ksh etc.)|shellcheck

-ESLint takes its config from a .eslintrc.js/yaml/json/cjs or from the eslintConfig field in your package.json in ESlint, to ⟮c2;inherit configs from other files⟯, specify the ⟮c1;extends⟯ key in ESlint, to use ⟮c2;the default rules⟯, use ⟮c1;extends: eslint:recommended⟯ in ESlint, the things stored in the ⟮c2;settings⟯ key are ⟮c1;global to all ESLint rules⟯ To ⟮c2;extend⟯ ESLint, use ⟮c1;plugins⟯
+ESLint takes its config from a .eslintrc.js/yaml/json/cjs or from the eslintConfig field in your package.json in ESlint, to ⟮c+;inherit configs from other files⟯, specify the ⟮c+;extends⟯ key in ESlint, to use ⟮c+;the default rules⟯, use ⟮c+;extends: eslint:recommended⟯ in ESlint, the things stored in the ⟮c+;settings⟯ key are ⟮c+;global to all ESLint rules⟯ To ⟮c+;extend⟯ ESLint, use ⟮c+;plugins⟯

 To prevent eslint or stylelint conflicting with prettier, install eslint-config-prettier or stylelint-config-prettier, respectively